 Health Care Sector Risk.
 The Fund is exposed to companies in the health care sector indirectly which subjects the Fund to the risks associated with such companies.
 The health care sector may be affected by government regulations and government health care programs, restrictions on government reimbursement for medical expenses, increases or decreases in the cost of medical products and services and product liability claims, among other factors.
-Many health care companies are: (i) heavily dependent on patent protection and intellectual property rights and the expiration of a patent may adversely affect their profitability; (ii) subject to extensive litigation based on product liability and similar claims; and (iii) subject to compative forces that may make it difficult to raise prices and, in fact, may result in price discounting.
+Many health care companies are: (i) heavily dependent on patent protection and intellectual property rights and the expiration of a patent may adversely affect their profitability; (ii) subject to extensive litigation based on product liability and similar claims; and (iii) subject to competitive forces that may make it difficult to raise prices and, in fact, may result in price discounting.
 Many health care products and services may be subject to regulatory approvals.
 The process of obtaining such approvals may be long and costly, and delays or failure to receive such approvals may negatively impact the business of such companies.
-Additional or more stringent laws and regulations enacted in the health care sector.
+Additional or more stringent laws and regulations enacted in the future could have a material adverse effect on such companies in the health care sector.
 In addition, issuers in the health care sector include issuers having their principal activities in the biotechnology industry, medical laboratories and research, drug laboratories and research and drug manufacturers, which have the additional risks described below.